Using outdoor string lighting is one of the quickest and easiest ways to illuminate any plot for nighttime dining and entertaining.

 Try dressing trees of all sizes, along with shrubs, with string lights to illuminate their shape when night has fallen.
 The plants don’t need to be particularly sizeable.
 String lights can be nestled amongst foliage with lights twinkling between the leaves.
 Larger trees can also be handy anchor points for long strings radiating across the yard.

-Use string lights to decorate the outside of your home.
-Strip lights are great for ceilings, and they make enchanting front porch lighting ideas, too.
+You can use string lights to decorate the outside of your home too.
+String lights are great for ceilings, and they make enchanting front porch lighting ideas, too.
 They can also be attached at one end to the exterior of the house and strung across a patio for dining or entertaining.

 How do you hang string lights in your backyard without trees?